 The purpose of this contest is to evaluate each contestant’s preparation for employment and to recognize outstanding students’ excellence and professionalism in the field of nail technology.
-The contest consists of 6 separate segments; oral communication skills, acrylic application, tip and wrap application, nail polish application, nail art pedicuring and a written exam.
+The contest consists of 6 separate segments; oral communication skills, acrylic application, tips applied and overlaid with a light-cured gel, nail polish application, nail art pedicuring and a written exam.
 The written exam tests basic knowledge of proper sanitation, chemical safety, salon procedures, etc. The practical applications evaluate the contestant’s ability to perform the most common nail services in the salon today.

 Students will demonstrate knowledge and skill in performing personal care, encouraging patient independence, assisting with ambulation, and performing other routine tasks, including standard infection control procedures used in basic nurse assisting.
 Students will demonstrate knowledge and abilities in CPR, and the measurement of vital signs.
 Contestants will be familiar with basic anatomy, communications skills, legal/ethical issues and employment skills.